- Emergency medical assistance is critical for any serious wound to the chest.

 - A blood transfusion may be necessary if there is significant blood loss.

-A temporary chest tube may be placed to get air out from around the lung (pneumothorax).
+A temporary chest tube may be placed to remove air surrounding the lung, which could cause the lung to collapse.
+When a lung collapses, it is called pneumothorax.